a1pat/Is-It-a-Business-Tweet/README.md

 ## File Descriptions<a name="file_descriptions"></a> ##
 There is only one Jupyter notebook file, currently.
 + **Tweet_Classification.ipynb**.
 This file contains all the Python code to run the model.
-The code is currently under development, and only contains data cleaning and data exploration.
+The code, currently under development, performs data cleaning and data exploration followed by baseline (BernoulliNB) classification.

 ## Instructions for Use<a name="instructions_for_use"></a> ##
 1. Download the file in the Jupyter notebook in the [File Descriptions](#file_descriptions) section and run it;